NichtsHsu/greet/README.md

 The COUNTER option doesn't need an argument, and can be used multiple times -- it's counting how many times the user has used this option.
 For an example, `-a -a -a -a` makes the `counter` to evaluate to `4`.

-Note: value of `greet::counter` can be implicitly converted to `size_t`.
+NOTE: value of `greet::counter` can be implicitly converted to `size_t`.
 You can use it as `size_t` anywhere, for examples, to compare or print.

 #### 3.4 VECTOR type